 Riley threw a 3-yard TD pass to LaReylle Cunningham on a fade route and added an 8-yard scoring pass to true freshman Marvin Jones.
 Longshore connected on a 13-yard scoring pass to Sean Young to culminate a two-minute drill.
 He also was picked off by cornerback Chris Conte on a ball that appeared to slip out of his hands.

 Longshore had been outplaying Riley in the competition for the starting job for much of camp, but Riley appears to be closing the gap.
+Riley said one of his problems early on was perhaps he was focusing a little too much about the battle for the first-team nod.

 "I might have been thinking about it a little bit, thinking I had to make a play and may have been forcing it," Riley said.
 "It's more about just going out there and playing.
 I've been getting better about that."